Solar and Heliospheric Observatory: Communication with Earth

-In normal operation, the spacecraft transmits a continuous 200 kbit/s data stream of photographs and other measurements via the NASA Deep Space Network of ground stations.
+In normal operation, the spacecraft transmits a continuous 200 kbit/s data stream of photographs and other scientific measurements via the spacecraft's high-gain antenna to the NASA Deep Space Network of 26-meter ground stations.
 SOHO's data about solar activity are used to predict coronal mass ejection (CME) arrival times at Earth, so electrical grids and satellites can be protected from their damaging effects.
 CMEs directed toward the earth may produce geomagnetic storms, which in turn produce geomagnetically induced currents, in the most extreme cases creating black-outs, etc.

-In 2003, ESA reported the failure of the antenna Y-axis stepper motor, necessary for pointing the high-gain antenna and allowing the downlink of high-rate data.
-At the time, it was thought that the antenna anomaly might cause two- to three-week data-blackouts every three months.
-However, ESA and NASA engineers managed to use SOHO's low-gain antennas together with the larger 34 m and 70 m NASA Deep Space Network ground stations and judicious use of SOHO's Solid State Recorder (SSR) to prevent total data loss, with only a slightly reduced data flow every three months.
+On June 24, 2003, ESA reported the failure of the antenna Y-axis stepper motor, necessary for pointing the high-gain antenna towards the Earth and allowing the downlink of high-rate data.
+At the time, it was thought that the antenna anomaly might cause two to three-week data-blackouts of scientific data every three months.
+However, ESA and NASA engineers managed to use SOHO's pair of low-gain antennas, which were originally only meant for emergencies, together with the larger 34 m and 70 m NASA Deep Space Network ground stations and judicious use of SOHO's Solid State Recorder (SSR) to prevent total data loss, with only a slightly reduced data flow every three months.